sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/outputs/kafka-franz.md

     sasl: [] # No default (optional)
 ```

-Writes a batch of messages to Kafka brokers and waits for acknowledgement before propagating it back to the input.
+Writes a batch of messages to Kafka brokers and waits for acknowledgment before propagating it back to the input.

 This output often out-performs the traditional `kafka` output as well as providing more useful logs and error messages.